sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 ~~~~~~~~~~

 The second measure of central tendency that people use a lot is the
-**median**, and it’s even easier to describe than the mean.
+**median**, and it is even easier to describe than the mean.
 The median
 of a set of observations is just the middle value.
-As before let’s
+As before let us
 imagine we were interested only in the first 5 AFL winning margins: 56,
 31, 56, 8 and 32.
 To figure out the median we sort these numbers into
 ascending order:

 | 8, 31, **32**, 56, 56

-From inspection, it’s obvious that the median value of these 5
+From inspection, it is obvious that the median value of these 5
-observations is 32 since that’s the middle one in the sorted list (I’ve
+observations is 32 since that is the middle one in the sorted list (I have
 put it in bold to make it even more obvious).
 Easy stuff.
 But what
 should we do if we are interested in the first 6 games rather than the
 first 5?
 Since the sixth game in the season had a winning margin of 14